Iceland car rental Show menu

 While this sounds like a lot, many of these volcanoes are determined to be extinct or dormant, meaning they are very unlikely to erupt.

-4. Roughly a third of all lava that has covered the earth’s surface since the middle ages has erupted from the earth’s crust in Iceland.
+4. Roughly a third of all lava that has covered the earth’s surface since the Middle Ages has erupted in Iceland.

-5. Over 90% of Icelandic housing is heated by geothermal energy thanks to volcanic activity beneath Iceland’s surface.
+5. Over 90% of Icelandic housing is heated by geothermal energy.

 6. Only in Iceland can you take an elevator down to a magma chamber.

-7. The 2021 eruption from Fagradalsfjall was the longest eruption in Iceland in the 21st century.
+7. The 2021 eruption from Fagradalsfjall was the longest in Iceland in the 21st century.

 9. Iceland is entirely formed of volcanic rock.

-Iceland was likely formed by a number of eruptions under the earth’s surface, who’s lava cooled to create the landmass.
+Iceland was likely formed by a several eruptions under the earth’s surface, whose lava cooled to create the landmass.
 Most of the island is formed from basalt, which is the rock that is formed when lava cools down.

 10. Iceland is one of the most active places in the world when it comes to volcanic behaviour.

-To make the most of your trip to Iceland, why not explore by rental car so that you can visit as many volcanic hotspots and stunning landscapes as possible at your own pace.
+To make the most of your trip to Iceland, why not explore by rental car?
+This way, you can visit as many volcanic hotspots and stunning landscapes as possible at your own pace.

 Back